 “Pixel tags enable us to send email messages in a format that you can read, and they tell us whether mail has been opened.
 We may use this data

 to reduce or eliminate messages sent to customers.”
-This was removed.

 Add it all up, and it shows that “MPP is taking root quickly, jeopardizing sender reputations and deliverability just when companies can least afford it—the business-critical peak sales season,” Hanson concludes.